Dois Irmãos

 Geology

 Dois Irmãos State Park sits on the coastal crystalline basement of northeastern Brazil, underlain by Precambrian metamorphic and igneous rocks of the Borborema Province, one of the continent's ancient orogenic belts.
-The two hills from which the park and neighborhood derive their names are erosional remnants of a once-more-extensive crystalline surface, shaped by millions of years of chemical weathering in the humid tropical climate of the coastal zone.
+The two hills from which the park and neighbourhood derive their names are erosional remnants of a once-more-extensive crystalline surface, shaped by millions of years of chemical weathering in the humid tropical climate of the coastal zone.
 The soils are predominantly deep, well-weathered latosols (oxisols), highly leached of nutrients but structurally stable, typical of tropical forest soils.
 Outcrops of gneiss and granite appear on the steeper slopes and hilltops, providing rocky microhabitats for specialized plant communities distinct from the surrounding forest.
 Shallow streams drain the forested catchment and flow into small waterbodies within the park, whose hydrology is influenced by both natural drainage and the modified urban watershed that surrounds it.

 Climate And Weather

-Recife and Dois Irmãos State Park experience a tropical monsoon climate (Köppen Am) with a marked wet season concentrated from April to August, when trade wind-driven moisture from the South Atlantic produces abundant rainfall totaling 300–400 mm per month.
+Recife and Dois Irmãos State Park experience a tropical monsoon climate (Köppen Am) with a marked wet season concentrated from April to August, when trade wind-driven moisture from the South Atlantic produces abundant rainfall totalling 300–400 mm per month.
 The dry season from September to March is less severe than inland Pernambuco, owing to the coastal location's moderating oceanic influence.
 Annual rainfall in Recife averages 2,100–2,400 mm, one of the highest totals for any state capital in Brazil.
 Temperatures are relatively uniform year-round, ranging from average monthly means of 24°C in the cooler months to 27°C in the hottest period, with high humidity throughout the year.
 The park's forest interior is several degrees cooler than surrounding urban areas due to evapotranspiration and shading, providing a thermal refuge for both wildlife and urban residents during heat events.

 Human History

 The land now constituting Dois Irmãos State Park has been part of the complex social history of coastal Pernambuco since the Portuguese colonization of the sixteenth century.
-The northeastern Atlantic Forest in this region was largely cleared for sugarcane cultivation, which made Pernambuco the economic center of colonial Brazil for over a century.
+The northeastern Atlantic Forest in this region was largely cleared for sugarcane cultivation, which made Pernambuco the economic centre of colonial Brazil for over a century.
 The Dois Irmãos area retained forest cover partly due to the topography of its hills, which made agricultural use difficult, and partly because it came under institutional management relatively early in Recife's urban expansion.
 Indigenous peoples of the Tupi and related groups originally inhabited the coastal zone; their knowledge of the forest flora was incorporated into the botanical traditions of northeastern Brazil.
 The establishment of formal management over the Dois Irmãos forest was linked to the scientific interest in the coastal Atlantic Forest that developed among Brazilian naturalists in the nineteenth and twentieth centuries.

 Park History